CSVdB/PACT-code/README.md

 - Coach can see who joined his events, including a link to their public profiles
 - Put coming up coach organized workouts at the top of the newsfeed?
 - Replace dropdowns by a separate page with icons
+- Replace "amount" by "duration" in CoachWorkout, remove past CoachWorkouts, and title with difficulty level (beginner-intermediary-expert-`all_levels`)

 # Later